tsackton/taelgar/Campaigns/Mechanics/Playing an Elf.md

 - _Gift of the Sea._ You can breathe air and water, you gain a swimming speed equal to your walking speed, and you learn the [Shape Water](https://www.dndbeyond.com/spells/2397-shape-water) cantrip.

 #### Elven Ritual Magic
 Your innate connection to the weave of magic allows you to learn one spell from among the choices below.
 You always have this spell prepared, you may cast this spell as a ritual, even if it does not have the ritual tag, and this spell does not require material components when you cast it as a ritual.

-When you reach character level 3, you learn a second ritual from this trait.
-When you reach character level 5, your skill with ritual magic intensifies.
-Spells you cast with this trait do not require Concentration, have their duration tripled (if it is not Instantaneous), and can be cast with only a 1 minute ritual.
+***When you reach character level 3***, you learn a second ritual from this trait.

+***When you reach character level 5***, your skill with ritual magic intensifies.
+Spells you cast with this trait do not require Concentration, have triple the normal duration (if it is not Instantaneous), and can be cast with only a 1 minute ritual.
 Choose from these Rituals:

 - _Ritual of Elmerca's Protection_: You learn [Mage Armor](https://www.dndbeyond.com/spells/2172-mage-armor).
 - _Ritual of Elmerca's Sight_: You learn [Detect Magic](https://www.dndbeyond.com/spells/2065-detect-magic).